romanlyga/neat-sun/content/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: 'I want to change text here and see how '
+    title: I want to change text here and see how will it looks like
     subtitle: >-
       Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nullam a metus quis lorem malesuada luctus.